tal/atlas-extenders/README.md

 Extendable etenders are a way of making advance javascript objects with inheritance.

 They work by creating new functions that extend classes.
-Think of `Backbone.Model.extend` but with the ability to customize what happens.
+Think of `Backbone.Model.extend` but with the ability to customize what happens and support for ES6 syntax.

 It does this by chaining "extenders" so that you can mix and match what logic you want.